yiqun-liu/Algo-Lab-ETHz/README.md

 I write code at computer rooms and also on my laptop, so I created this repo mainly to sync my working environment.
 (At least for now, I have no time to keep the repo 'tidy' and my codes sufficiently readable.)

-All public codes has passed online judge.
+All public codes have passed online judge.